w3f/polkadot-wiki/docs/learn/learn-crowdloans.md

 governance &mdash; because they will be moved into a module-controlled account that was generated uniquely for this campaign.

-:::caution A campaign is identified by an index, not by address
+:::caution Do not send Crowdloan contributions directly to the Parachain address

 All crowdloan contributions are handled by the Crowdloan module’s logic where a campaign is identified by an index, not by address. **Never transfer tokens to an address in